sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zziplib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Lightweight library to easily extract data from zip files
+Short desc    : Lightweight library to easily extract data from zip files
 URL          : http://zziplib.sourceforge.net/
-Лицензия     : LGPLv2+ or MPLv1.1
+License      : LGPLv2+ or MPLv1.1
-Описание     : The zziplib library is intentionally lightweight, it offers the ability to
+Descript     : The zziplib library is intentionally lightweight, it offers the ability to
              : easily extract data from files archived in a single zip file.
 Applications
              : can bundle files into a single zip archive and access them.
 The implementation
              : is based only on the (free) subset of compression with the zlib algorithm